-A nurse will then complete a pre-operative clinical review of your condition and overall health history.
-After registering your vital signs, the anesthetist will administer a mild sedative to help you relax.
-The physician will numb your eye about fifteen minutes before you enter the operative room.
-Many patients are so relaxed after the sedative is administered that they take a short nap before surgery.
+A nurse will complete a pre-operative clinical review of your condition, overall health history and when to report for your post-operative exam if necessary.
+After registering your vital signs, the anesthetist will meet with you to assess the need to administer a mild sedative to help you relax.
+Patients are seated in a specialized eye chair that transitions to a bed when ready to when ready to move into the operating room.
+The physician will numb your eye before you enter the operative room.

 The operating room

-You will be transported to the operating room on a gurney and positioned under the operating microscope and light.
+You will be transported to the operating room and positioned under the operating microscope and light.
 Although the light will be bright, it won’t be bothersome because of the combination of the sedative, the numbing drops in the operated eye and a paper drape over your non-operated eye.
 Relaxing music will be playing in the background, and you’ll be able to hear the voices of the surgeon, nurses and anesthetist.
 The physician and the anesthetist will speak with you several times during the procedure to make sure you are comfortable, but they will ask you to refrain from speaking at other times to limit your eye movement.
-After less than thirty minutes, you will be wheeled back to a recovery station.
+After the procedure is completed, you will be wheeled back to a recovery station.

-Immediately after surgery, a nurse will measure your vital signs and remove any dressings remaining from surgery.
-The nurse will provide you and your escort with instructions on medications, bathing and when to report for your one-day post-operative exam.
-After the nurse has ensured that the patients are able to walk safely and under their own command, most patients are discharged within thirty to sixty minutes after surgery.
+Immediately after surgery, a nurse will measure your vital signs.
+The nurse will provide you and your escort with instructions on medications, bathing and when to report for your post-operative exam.
+After the nurse has ensured that the patients are stable.
+Most patients are discharged within twenty to thirty minutes after surgery.